DavorJordacevic/DavorJordacevic/README.md

 ### Hi there, I'm Davor 👋

 ## About me
 I am a Data Scientist and Computer Vision Engineer at [Finbet](https://www.finbet.rs/#/home).
-I started programming since elementary school, while on university I started working with Digital Signal Processing, Image Processing and Machine Learning.
+I started programming since elementary school, while on university I started working with Digital Signal Processing, Image Processing, Machine Learning and Deep Learning.
 Beside that, I have two certificates in the field of databases.
+I have a B.Sc. in Electrical Engineering and Computing from Singidunum University and a M.Sc. in Data Science.

 <br />